krittin-ch/krittin-ch.github.io/content/authors/admin/_index.md

 ## About Me

-I am Krittin, and I love to eat cheese.
+I am Krittin, and I love eating cheese.
 <!-- Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
 Her research interests include distributed robotics, mobile computing and programmable matter.
 She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks. -->